Suvorexant

-Suvorexant, produced by Merck & Co. and sold under the brand name Belsomra, is an orexin antagonist medication used in the treatment of insomnia.
-It is indicated specifically for the treatment in adults of insomnia characterized by difficulties with sleep onset and/or middle-of-the-night insomnia, total sleep time, and issues with sleep quality.
-Its effectiveness is modest, and is similar to that of other orexin antagonists, but is lower than that of benzodiazepines and Z-drugs.
-Suvorexant is taken by oral administration.
+Suvorexant, sold under the brand name Belsomra, is an orexin antagonist medication used in the treatment of insomnia.
+It is indicated specifically for the treatment of insomnia characterized by difficulties with sleep onset and/or maintenance in adults.
+Suvorexant helps with falling asleep faster, sleeping longer, being awake less in the middle of the night, and having better quality of sleep.
+Its effectiveness is modest, similar to that other orexin antagonists, but it is lower than that of benzodiazepines and Z-drugs.
+Suvorexant is taken orally.

-Side effects of suvorexant include somnolence, excessive daytime sleepiness, headache, dizziness, abnormal dreams, dry mouth, and impaired next-day driving ability.
+Side effects of suvorexant include somnolence, daytime sleepiness and sedation, headache, dizziness, abnormal dreams, dry mouth, and impaired next-day driving ability.
 Rarely, sleep paralysis, sleep-related hallucinations, complex sleep behaviors like sleepwalking, and suicidal ideation may occur.
 Tolerance, dependence, withdrawal, and rebound effects do not appear to occur significantly with the medication.
 Suvorexant is a dual orexin receptor antagonist (DORA).
 It acts as a selective dual antagonist of the orexin OX_{1} and OX_{2} receptors.
 The medication has an intermediate elimination half-life of 12 hours and a time to peak of about 2 to 3 hours.
 Unlike benzodiazepines and Z-drugs, suvorexant does not interact with GABA receptors, instead having a distinct mechanism of action.

 Clinical development of suvorexant began in 2006 and it was introduced for medical use in 2014.
-The medication is a schedule IV controlled substance in the United States and may have a modest misuse potential.
+The medication is a schedule IV controlled substance in the United States and may have a modest potential for misuse.
 In other places, such as Australia, suvorexant is a prescription-only medicine and is not a controlled drug.
 Suvorexant is not available in generic formulations.
 Besides suvorexant, other orexin receptor antagonists like lemborexant and daridorexant have also been introduced.